stackerdude/watch_edition/Installation.md

 ##FAQ##

-**I already have node install, but it's a different version**
+**I already have node installed, but it's a different version**

-Use N to easily install and switch between different vesions of Node https://github.com/tj/n
+Use N to easily install and switch between different versions of Node https://github.com/tj/n